- July 7, 2021

 👉 What’s G Suite?

-Google Workspace, formerly G Suite, is a set of online collaboration tools.
+Google Workspace, formerly G Suite, is a set of cloud hosting collaboration tools.
 It’s similar to the Microsoft Office suite.

 It includes the following Google Apps: